Corner Cabinet Makeover

 We could easily switch out the hardware for something new by using Kwikwood, but there are also other ways of filling holes when replacing cabinet or furniture hardware if you’re interested.
 Luckily, the cabinet pulls were just one hole each and perfect for new knobs.

 After using the fillers, we sanded them down with 150 grit sandpaper and a medium foam pad attached to our Festool RTS 400 REQ sander.
-You can learn which sandpaper for furniture painting is best by reading our post.
+You can learn the best sandpaper for furniture painting options in this post.

-We’ve also actually done a detailed review of the Festool RTS 400 REQ sander over here, so you can check it out if you’re also in the market for the best sander for furniture.
+We’ve also actually done a detailed Festool RTS 400 REQ sander review over here, so you can check it out if you’re also in the market for one.
+Here are more best sanders for furniture.

-We also gave the rest of the cabinet a light sanding with the medium foam pad to lightly scuff the surface and make it easier for the paint to stick.
+We also gave the rest of the piece a light sanding with the medium foam pad to lightly scuff the surface and make it easier for the new coating to stick.
 And then we removed the dust.

-We chose to use the Heirloom Traditions Paint in the color Mediterranean for this corner cabinet.
-If you haven’t tried painting furniture with Heirloom Traditions Paint, this could be the perfect opportunity to do so!
+We chose to use Heirloom Traditions in Mediterranean.
+If you haven’t tried it, this could be the perfect opportunity to do so!
+Here’s more on painting furniture with Heirloom Traditions Paint.

 pouring all in one paint into sprayer container through a paint filter

-You can also read our Heirloom Traditions Paint review and look into Heirloom Traditions Paint before and afters for inspiration.
+You can also read our Heirloom Traditions All in One Paint review and look into Heirloom Traditions Paint before and afters here for inspiration.

-Once the paint was prepared, we sprayed two coats of blue paint inside and outside the cabinet.
-These two coats were enough to get full coverage and a smooth finish.
+We sprayed two blue coats inside and outside the piece.
+These two were enough to get full coverage and a smooth finish.
 We love this teal blue color too much!

-But of course, you can choose any color that suits your style and space.
+But, of course, you can choose any color that suits your style and space.
 You can check out our post on the best painted furniture colors to get some ideas.
+We have a list of the best Heirloom Traditions Paint colors here.

 Click any of these “before” photos below to view the “after” of that makeover.